Pixplicity/HtmlCompat/README.md

 A few new features have been added to the interface to ease the life of the developer:

-*   Callbacks into ImageGetter and TagHandler provide the tag attributes
+*   Callbacks into ImageGetter and TagHandler provide the tag attributes;
-*   A callback can be registered so the implementor can be informed of new spans, allowing them to be formatted
+*   SpanCallback can be registered so the implementor may be informed of new spans; this allows for spans to be modified;
+*   All CSS color declarations have been added.

 ## What’s next?